realtimedatalake/rtdl-docs/README.md

 ## How to Use 🌱
 Find details on how to use Nextra [here](https://nextra.vercel.app/).
   * To run rtdl's documentation website locally in dev mode, run `yarn next dev`.
-  * To build rtdl's documenatation wesite locally to the out folder, run `yarn next build && yarn next export`.
+  * To build rtdl's documenatation wesite locally to the out folder, run `yarn next build && yarn next export -o docs/`.

 ## License 🤝
 [MIT](./LICENSE)